Early Draft Owner Review VauDe Siena 40 Daypack

 Performance

 This is the coolest daypack I have ever used.
 When I first put the pack on it almost feels like my back is being air conditioned, especially if the hydration bladder spent some time in the freezer.
-At the end of a long hikes in 100F weather I found my back dry, with the shirt under the shoulder straps was pretty damp from sweat.
+At the end of a long but not to strenuous hike hikes in 100F weather I found my back reasonably dry, with the shirt under the shoulder straps was pretty damp from sweat.

 The suspension system has been very comfortable.
 The shoulder straps are adjustable (claims to fit torsos which are 17" +/-4").
 The "SwingWing" waist strap is well designed and keeps the pack stabile under a variety of conditions.